codycoogan/metronomeforlifx/README.md

 # Metronome for LIFX
 Pulses LIFX lights to the beat of songs being currently played on Spotify with two different colors that are varied with every song.
-# What You Need
+# What You Will Need
 - Spotify account
 - LIFX light(s)
-- Spotify client id
+- Spotify client id (tutorial below)
-- Spotify client secret
+- Spotify client secret (tutorial below)
-- LIFX access tokenLINK
+- LIFX access token (tutorial below)

 # Set Up
 1. Get LIFX access token